jfnavarro/st_pipeline/doc/manual.rst

                                       position.
 However some reads might have
                                       slightly different start positions due
                                       to amplification artifacts.
 This
-                                      parameters allows todefine an offset
+                                      parameters allows one to define an
-                                      from where to count unique UMIs
+                                      offset from where to count unique UMIs (default: 50).
-                                      (default: 50).
   --version                           Show program's version number and exit